Will robo-advisors replace human financial advisors?

 New market segments

-Robo advisers, hybrid advisers, and traditional human advisers are the three market segments that will stabilise.
+Robo advisers, hybrid advisers, and traditional human advisers are the three segments into which the market will stabilise.

 The complexities of human emotion and the intricacies of comprehensive financial planning ensure that human expertise will remain a vital component of the advisory landscape for the foreseeable future.

 Our firm QuietGrowth is focussed on the robo advisor market segment since its inception.
-We believe that this focus is helping us to provide a superior client experience.
+We believe this focus enables us to deliver a superior client experience.

 Catering to the unadvised segment

-Another aspect is that the biggest target market for most robo advisers is the “unadvised” segment — consumers who do not have sufficient savings that would enable them to access quality financial advice from a traditional advisor.
-So, the growth of robo advisors does not translate to the immediate replacement of traditional advisors.
+A major target market for robo advisers is the “unadvised” segment — consumers who lack sufficient savings to enable them to access quality financial advice from a traditional advisor.
+So, the growth of AIMs does not translate to the immediate replacement of traditional advisors.
 This is because most of the clients of AIMs were never the existing clients of traditional advisors.
-For now, robo advisers are playing an important role in increasing the market size of discretionary investment management.
+For now, robo advisers play an important role in increasing the market size of discretionary investment management.

 Related information